 Melbourne is Australia’s food capital so you are never far from something delicious to eat.
 Here are three great restaurants close to the MCG!

 Hop Sing Bar & Food – authentic tastes just like you are in Asia

 If you want delicious authentic-with-a-twist Asian flavours and craft beers then Hop Sing Bar & Food is the restaurant you need to know about!

 Whether it’s a pre-game meal or post-game drinks, Hop Sing serves up a tantalising menu that’s sure to please.
 Serving craft brews (Hop) and Singaporean-inspired food that’s perfect for sharing.
-Choose from dishes like spicy Malay rendang curry (pictured below), mouth-watering Wagyu sliders served with picked veggies, tender satay dripping with sauce, Beef & Lemongrass wrapped in Betel Leaf (pictured above), and Matcha Tiramisu, Black Sesame Mascarpone and Bundy Rum (pictured below) – yum!
+Choose from dishes like spicy Malay rendang curry (pictured below), mouth-watering Wagyu sliders served with pickled veggies, tender satay dripping with sauce, Beef & Lemongrass wrapped in Betel Leaf (pictured above), and Matcha Tiramisu, Black Sesame Mascarpone and Bundy Rum (pictured below) – yum!

 The restaurant is nestled on the corner of Flinders Street and Spring Street in the ground floor of the Mercure Treasury Gardens, a 7-10-minute walk to the MCG, and shows that hotel restaurants do have amazing food!

 Credit: Guy Lavoirpierre